Piles or Haemorrhoid

 Deep-fried and processed food items

-- Processed foods such as frozen meals, fast food and deep-fried food items are heavy and difficult to digest.
+- Avoid processed foods such as frozen meals, fast food and deep-fried food items, they are heavy and difficult to digest.

 - They contain fewer nutrients, plenty of salt and unhealthy fats.